Skip to main content

 The QR option is normally used when the user starts on a website for desktop.
 In this case, the user is asked to open the BankID app to scan the displayed QR code with their mobile device:

-The link below the QR code allows the user to switch over to authenticate themselves with the same device (see the next section).
+The link below the QR code in the first desktop screen above, allows the user to switch over to authenticate themselves with the same device (see the next section).

 In this option, the user is asked to start the BankID app and authenticate on the same/current device.
 It can be used on both mobile or desktop, but it is normally used in a mobile flow (since very few users have installed the BankID app on their desktop).